How far is a light-year?

-Category: Space Hits: 1The large yellow shell depicts a light-year; the smaller yellow shell depicts a light-month.
+Category: Space Hits: 3The large yellow shell depicts a light-year; the smaller yellow shell depicts a light-month.
 Read more about this image at Wikimedia Commons.

 Objects in our universe are extremely far away.
 They’re so far away that kilometers or miles aren’t a useful measure of their distance.
 So we speak of space objects in terms of light-years, the distance light travels in a year.
 Light is the fastest-moving stuff in our universe.
 It travels at 186,000 miles per second (300,000 km/sec).
 And thus a light-year is 5.88 trillion miles (9.46 trillion kilometers).